-3.3.
-Discussion
+3. Discussion

-All the results discussed above are shown in Table 7.
+All the results discussed above are shown in Table 10.
 We show that modifying the conditions or settings of each policy from the original model would result in different conclusions.
-A yardstick competition based on the average operating costs of all firms (which we call the average-based yardstick competition) cannot induce firms to tell the truth.
-However, franchise bidding can induce firms to tell the truth if the regulator can set an appropriate subsidy although information rent is paid to the firm.
+A yardstick competition based on the average operating costs of all firms (which we call the Japanese-style yardstick competition) cannot induce firms to tell the truth.
+However, Shleifer-style yardstick competition and franchise bidding can induce firms to tell the truth.